-We will use specialist online monitoring software, which in this school is called Smoothwall monitor, Smoothwall Firewall and Impero.
+We will use specialist online monitoring software, which in this school is called Securus.

-Our school will make referrals to Channel if we are concerned that an individual might be vulnerable to radicalisation.
+Our school will liaise with the Prevent Team at the Birmingham Children's Trust and complete the Prevent Duty Extremism Screening Tool and make referrals to Prevent and Channel if we are concerned that an individual might be vulnerable to radicalisation.